This practical degree focuses on developing your skills and knowledge in:

 This professionally accredited degree will give you an in-depth understanding of:

-- hydrographic survey
+- hydrographic survey and computing

 Your course during COVID-19